AdobeDocs/experience-manager-learn.en/help/sites/overview.md

 topic: Content Management
 exl-id: cde4ce7f-0afe-4632-8c1c-354586f296d5
 ---
-# AEM Sites Videos and Tutorials {#overview}
+# AEM Sites videos and tutorials {#overview}

-Adobe Experience Manager (AEM) Sites are a leading experience management platform.
+Adobe Experience Manager (AEM) Sites is a leading experience management platform.
 This user guide contains videos and tutorials on the many features and capabilities of AEM Sites.

 <div id="whats-new-section">

-## What's New
+## What's new

 * **[Using Launches with AEM Sites (Video)](./page-authoring/launches.md)** *Learn about AEM Sites' Launches and how they can be used to prepare web site content for future release.*